U.S. SEC official says ether not a security, price surges

-NEW YORK (Reuters) - The price of ether rose on Thursday after a senior official at the U.S. Securities and Exchange Commission stated that the cryptocurrency was not a security, thus exempting certain transactions in the token from federal securities laws.
+NEW YORK, June 14 (Reuters) - The price of ether rose on Thursday after a senior official at the U.S. Securities and Exchange Commission stated that the cryptocurrency was not a security, thus exempting certain transactions in the token from federal securities laws.

 Ether is the second-largest cryptocurrency by market cap after bitcoin and is powered by a technology called Ethereum.